 National Blood Authority

-The National Blood Authority (NBA) is responsible for securing the supply of safe and affordable blood products, including through national supply arrangements and coordination of best practice standards within agreed funding policies under the national blood arrangements.
+The National Blood Authority is responsible for securing the supply of safe and affordable blood products, including through national supply arrangements and coordination of best practice standards within agreed funding policies under the national blood arrangements.

-Source: ANAO analysis of 29 March 2022–23 PBS.
+Source: ANAO analysis of 2024–25 Portfolio Budget Statements.

 National Health and Medical Research Council

-The National Health and Medical Research Council (NHMRC) is the Australian Government’s key entity for managing investment in, and integrity of, health and medical research.
-NHMRC is also responsible for developing health advice for the Australian community, health professionals and governments, and for providing advice on ethical practice in health care and in the conduct of health and medical research.
+The National Health and Medical Research Council is the Australian Government’s key entity for managing investment in, and integrity of, health and medical research.
+The National Health and Medical Research Council is also responsible for developing health advice for the Australian community, health professionals and governments, and for providing advice on ethical practice in health care and in the conduct of health and medical research.

-NHMRC’s total budgeted expenses for 2022–23 are $973.0 million, with 92 per cent of these expenses attributable to grants, as shown in Figure 4.
-Budgeted intangible assets are just under $19.1 million accounting for around 8 per cent of total budgeted assets.
+The National Health and Medical Research Council’s total budgeted expenses for 2024–25 are $1.1 billion, with 94 per cent of these expenses attributable to grants, as shown in Figure 6.
+Budgeted intangible assets are $19.9 million, accounting for around seven per cent of total budgeted assets.

-Source: ANAO analysis of 29 March 2022–23 PBS.
+Source: ANAO analysis of 2024–25 Portfolio Budget Statements.

-- The management of, and accounting for, a range of grant payments, which constitute a significant expense reported in NHMRC’s financial statements and are susceptible to fraud.
+- The management of, and accounting for, a range of grant payments, which constitute a significant expense reported in the National Health and Medical Research Council’s financial statements and are susceptible to fraud.

-- The judgements and assumptions involved in the management of non-financial and intangible assets, due to the development of a new grants management system.
+- The judgements and assumptions involved in the assessing the impairment of internally generated intangible assets relating to the National Health and Medical Research Council’s new grants management system.